therealdreg/therealdreg.github.io/content/en/docs/How to use/_index.md

 I2C chips respond to a 7bit address, so up to 128 devices can share the same two communication wires.
 An additional bit of the address determines if the operation is a write to the chip (0), or a read from the chip (1).

-We connected the Buzzpirat to the 3EEPROM explorer board.
+I connected the Buzzpirat to the 3EEPROM explorer board.
 The 7bit base address for the 24LC/AA I2C EEPROM is 101 0000 (0x50 in HEX).
 It answers at the write address 1010 0000 (0xA0) and the read address 1010 0001 (0xA1).

 ```
 I2C>(1)